jameseh96/pdu/README.md

   -r [ --reverse ]      Reverse sort order
 ```

-This only considers bytes within chunk files - the index file is not included, and WALs are ignored.
+This only considers bytes within chunk files - space used by the index file itself is not included, and WALs are ignored.

 Expect the output to be an underestimate!